processone/docs.ejabberd.im/content/admin/guide/oauth.md

   seconds.
 After that amount of time, the token expires and the delegated credential cannot be used and is removed from the database.
-- **oauth_access**: If you want to limit which users can create OAuth tokens, you can refer to an ejabberd access rule in the `oauth_access` option.
+- **oauth_access**: By default creating OAuth tokens is not allowed.
+To define which users can create OAuth tokens, you can refer to an ejabberd access rule in the `oauth_access` option.
+Use `all` to allow everyone to create tokens.

 Here is an example, for OAuth specific parameters configuration: